fpessia/LetNet5/README.md

 ACHIEVED ACCURACY:
--accuracy after 2000 training figures with 500 test figures is 16.6% -accuracy after 5250 training figures with 600 test figures is ...
+-accuracy after 2000 training figures with 500 test figures is 16.6% (unshaffled) -accuracy after 5000 training figures with 600 test figures is 15.66% -accuracy after 8000 training images with 600 test figures is 13.33%